Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Granularity Consistency of Vision-Language Models

-\paragraph{Two-level Dataset} Our evaluation starts on a dataset with two levels of labels: $N_{cg}$ coarse-grained (CG) classes $Y_{cg} = \{y_{cg}^i\}$, where $i\in\{1,...,N_{cg}\}$, and each CG class has $N^i_{fg}$ fine-grained (FG) children classes $Y_{fg}^i = \{y_{fg}^{i,j}\}$, where $j\in\{1,...,N^i_{fg}\}$.
-In total, there are $N_{fg} = \sum_{i=1}^{N_{cg}}N_{fg}^i$ FG classes.
-To create our two-level classification dataset, we adapt the tiered-ImageNet \cite{ren2018meta} benchmark, which has 608 FG classes (a subset of the original 1000 classes of ImageNet-1K) organized under 34 CG classes and covers 30,400 out of 50,000 ILSVRC-12 validation images.

-\paragraph{Multi-level Dataset} Additionally, we build on a dataset with multi-level label hierarchy by expanding ImageNet-1K into a multi-label dataset.
-We assign each leaf fine-grained label with its ancestor labels based on the label hierarchy derived from WordNet, resulting in 820 ancestor labels in addition to the original 1000 leaf labels.
-For example, "leopard" images are also labeled as "big cat," "feline," "mammal," "animal," and so on.
-This dataset allows us to evaluate the performance discrepancy at different granularities.
+\paragraph{Dataset} We expand the popular ImageNet-1K dataset with multi-level label hierarchy.
+Each of the 1000 fine-grained labels is assigned its ancestor labels based on the WordNet hierarchy, adding 820 ancestor labels.
+For example, ``leopard" images are also labeled as ``big cat," ``feline," ``mammal," ``animal," and so on. his expansion allows us to thoroughly investigate how well VLMs perform across varying granularities.